-Note: Projects that do not meet all standards below are not eligible for this general permit and are therefore excluded from coverage under WDNR-GP1-2023.
-In these cases, persons may apply for an Individual Permit as outlined in s.
+Note: Projects that do not meet all standards below are not eligible for this general permit and are therefore excluded from coverage under WDNR-GP4-2023.
+In these cases, persons may apply for an Individual Permit as outlined ins.
 281.36(3m), Wis.
 Stats.
 The Department also has authority under s.
 281.36(3g)(i), Wis.
-Stats., to require an individual permit in lieu of a general permit if the Department has determined that conditions specific to the site require additional restrictions on the discharge to provide reasonable assurance that no significant adverse impacts to wetland functional values and floristic integrity will occur.
+Stats., to require an individual permit in lieu of a general permit, if the Department has determined that conditions specific to the site require additional restrictions on the discharge to provide reasonable assurance that no significant adverse impacts to wetland functional values and floristic integrity will occur.

-Note: Projects that may impact tribal lands or a legally recognized treaty right, and any project occurring within the exterior boundary of a reservation may require additional coordination with the affected tribe before coverage can be granted.
+Note: Projects that may impact tribal lands or a legally recognized treaty right may need additional coordination.